Mathin21/Blinkit-Sales-Data-Analysis/README.md

 1) ### Total Sales by Fat Content

-Objective: Analyze the impact of fat content on total sales.
+a) Objective: Analyze the impact of fat content on total sales.

-Additional Metrics: Assess how other metrics (Average Sales, Number of Items, Average Rating) vary with fat content.
+b) Additional Metrics: Assess how other metrics (Average Sales, Number of Items, Average Rating) vary with fat content.

-Chart Type: Donut Chart.
+c) Chart Type: Donut Chart.

 2) ### Total Sales by Item Type

-Objective: Identify the performance of different item types in terms of total sales.
+a) Objective: Identify the performance of different item types in terms of total sales.

-Additional Metrics: Assess how other metrics (Average Sales, Number of Items, Average Rating) vary with fat content.
+b) Additional Metrics: Assess how other metrics (Average Sales, Number of Items, Average Rating) vary with fat content.

-Chart Type: Bar Chart.
+c) Chart Type: Bar Chart.

 3) ### Fat Content by Outlet for Total Sales

-Objective: Compare total sales across different outlets segmented by fat content.
+a) Objective: Compare total sales across different outlets segmented by fat content.

-Additional Metrics: Assess how other metrics (Average Sales, Number of Items, Average Rating) vary with fat content.
+b) Additional Metrics: Assess how other metrics (Average Sales, Number of Items, Average Rating) vary with fat content.

-Chart Type: Stacked Column Chart.
+c) Chart Type: Stacked Column Chart.

 4) ### Total Sales by Outlet Establishment

-Objective: Evaluate how the age or type of outlet establishment influences total sales.
+a) Objective: Evaluate how the age or type of outlet establishment influences total sales.

-Chart Type: Line Chart.
+b) Chart Type: Line Chart.

 5) ### Sales by Outlet Size

-Objective: Analyze the correlation between outlet size and total sales.
+a) Objective: Analyze the correlation between outlet size and total sales.

-Chart Type: Donut/ Pie Chart.
+b) Chart Type: Donut/ Pie Chart.

 6) ### Sales by Outlet Location

-Objective: Assess the geographic distribution of sales across different locations.
+a) Objective: Assess the geographic distribution of sales across different locations.

-Chart Type: Funnel Map.
+b) Chart Type: Funnel Map.

 7) ### All Metrics by Outlet Type

-Objective: Provide a comprehensive view of all key metrics (Total Sales, Average Sales, Number of Items, Average Rating) broken down by different outlet types.
+a) Objective: Provide a comprehensive view of all key metrics (Total Sales, Average Sales, Number of Items, Average Rating) broken down by different outlet types.

-Chart Type: Matrix Card.
+b) Chart Type: Matrix Card.

 ## TOOLS USED